CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[5]

-Which statement correctly describes the code on lines 13, 14, and 15 of `Student.php`?
+Which statement best describes the code on lines 13, 14, and 15 of `Student.php`?

 - It creates a new `Exception` class.